nrepl/piggieback/README.md

 This section documents some of the main design decisions in Piggieback and the differences between similar functionality in nREPL and Piggieback.

+For a deeper, diagram-driven tour of the internals (how nREPL, Piggieback and the ClojureScript runtime interact, the evaluation lifecycle, and the known structural gaps) see [docs/architecture.md](docs/architecture.md).
+Where Piggieback is headed next is tracked in [docs/roadmap.md](docs/roadmap.md).

 Perhaps the most important thing to remember is that Piggieback is written in Clojure and runs on Clojure.
 It drives ClojureScript evaluation by using ClojureScript's Clojure API (`cljs.repl/IJavaScriptEnv`).
 This allows you to